is Paint Protection Film (PPF)?

 "I don't like the seam."

-Upon close inspection, the trailing seam of the standard hood and fender coverage is sometimes noticeable, especially on dark colored cars.
+Upon close inspection, the trailing seam of the Standard hood and fender coverage is sometimes noticeable, especially on dark colored cars.
 If "the seam" bothers you, inquire about full hood and full fender coverage.
-This option is available for most models, though sometimes requires special-order.
-For certain models, a pre-cut hood may not be available (this is sometimes the case for hoods with significant cowling, recesses, and/or protrusions).
+This option is available for most models.
+On some vehicles, a pre-cut hood may not be available (this is sometimes the case for hoods with significant cowling, recesses, and/or protrusions).

 What is Rocker Panel and Trunk Ledge coverage?